dojot/iotagent-http/example/README.md

 ## Notes

-- If it does not receive a timestamp or receives an invalid timestamp, it uses the current timestamp.
+- If a timestamp is not part of the message sent by a device, it will be added by the iot-agent http.
 - Invalid values ​​for "ALLOW_UNSECURED_MODE" will be considered false.
 To enable set to "true".
 - With HTTP the tenant and device id in the body are mandatory, with HTTPS they are optional, but if both are passed they must match the cname.
 - In the x509-identity-mgmt service be sure to set the X509IDMGMT_CERTIFICATE_CHECK_SUBJECTDN variable to "true", if it is passed the certificate cname will be tenant:device, otherwise the HTTPS request will not work